fish546-2018/laura-quantseq/README.md

 Raw and processed data files, or links to data files if >100MB
   - **quantseq_key.csv**: Important metadata - sequence file name and corresponding sample number, treatment, etc.
   - **quantseq-sample-origin.md**: Information on the samples sent to Katherine
-  - **fastqc/**: FastQC results of untrimmed/ and trimmed/ RNASeq data
   - **illumina-raw/**: QuantSeq raw data files.
 Note, most are larger than 100MB, but can be downloaded from owl: [wetgenes/20181109_QS_Laura](http://owl.fish.washington.edu/wetgenes/20181109_QS_Laura/)
-  - **tagseq_trim/**: A bunch of versions of my tagseq data: trimmed fastq (.trim), SAM files (.sam), sorted BAM files (.bam), and BAM index files (.bai).
-  - **test-data/**: Practice data from Katherine for pipeline developing
-    - oly_Trinityv2.txt: raw read counts mapped to each gene in an assembled transcriptome
-    - trinity_go_annotations.txt: the Gene Ontology annotations for mapped genes in the oly_Trinityv2.txt file.
-  - **trimgalore/**: RNASeq data that has veen trimmed using `trimgalore!`.
-This was not actually used for transcriptome assembly, since I used Trimmomatic built into the Trinity program.

 ### notebooks
 RMarkdown or Jupyter notebooks of each step in processing and analysis.